 Nangwa Tulku Rinpoche

 At the age of five, Nangwa Tulku Pema Tekchok Dorje Rinpoche was chosen as an incarnate lama and was installed on his throne.
 He studied with Khenpo Rangshang as his teacher.
 After that, Nangwa Tulku Rinpoche accumulated the Bumnga [the “five hundred thousand fold” preliminary practice].
 When he was aged thirteen he experienced many hardships in life due to the dramatic revolutions of 1958.
 In around 1980 the “dharma door” opened, and he received empowerments and instructions in Ratna Lingpa terma and Namchö teachings from Garlung Terchen Rinpoche (a student of Tokden Lodoe Gyaltsen Rinpoche), Pema Dechen Rinpoche and Khalung Yangpa Rinpoche.
 In 1983 and for a few years after that, Nangwa Tulku Pema Tekchok Dorje received Dzogchen teachings and Jetsun Nyingtik teachings from H.H.
 Terchen Urgyen Kusum Lingpa and also received all of this master’s own terma teachings, and thus became H.H.
 Terchen Urgyen Kusum Lingpa’s supreme disciple.

 Furthermore, he received many other teachings from H.H.
 Garwang Nyima and received the root commentary on the four medical doctrinal treatises from Tuden and extensively studied Tibetan medical science.
 Nangwa Tulku has both great knowledge of the meditative and the prophetic and other advanced powers.
 When he was fifty years old, H.H.
 Garwang Nyima gave him the responsibility for the Palyul Chadongri monastery symbolized by giving his own hat, the Pema Tongdrol, to Nangwa Tulku.
-Right now he is over sixty-nine years old but still keeps working for the sake of all sentient beings and the Buddha’s teachings.
+All his life the revered Tulku worked for the sake of all sentient beings and the Buddha’s teachings.

 Gar Khentrul Rinpoche